johnwesterman/illumio_core/README.md

 ```
 Author: John Westerman, Illumio, Inc.
-Serial number for this document is 20240223112752;
+Serial number for this document is 20240302142007;
 Version 2024.3
-Friday February 23, 2024 11:27
+Saturday March 02, 2024 14:20

 Changed:
-1. Added FIPS language section.
+1. Added automations/substitions for some of the commands.
-2. Added language on using MD5 checking certificates.
 ```

 ## Install base packages